 Disliking vulnerabilities from a game design standpoint may seem like a contradictory stance from someone who is an advocate for character optimization and totally down to DM for min-maxers.
 But it’s honestly not.

 A creature with a damage type vulnerability has a weakness.
-Mechanically-speaking, this means that if the party is able to regularly damage this creature using the damage type they’re vulnerable to the creature effectively has 1/2 of their total HP.
+Mechanically speaking, this means that if the party can regularly damage this creature using the damage type they’re vulnerable to the creature effectively halving their total HP.

 If you as a player have a way to effectively reduce an enemy’s health by 50% you’re always going to take that option.